 Add to Portfolio

-Joshua is a specialist in direct and indirect tax litigation both for HMRC and the taxpayer.
+Joshua is a specialist in direct and indirect tax litigation both for taxpayers and HMRC.
 He gives pragmatic advice and is highly regarded for his advocacy skills.
+Joshua regularly appears on his own, leading other barristers and is occasionally led, in the First-tier Tribunal, Upper Tribunal and High Court.
+He is particularly sought after in judicial review Claims, as well as tax appeals and investigations where HMRC suspect criminal activity.

 Prior to private practice at the Bar, Joshua was a member of the HMRC VAT Litigation Team.
 He has appeared in the First-tier Tribunal (Tax Chamber) on a variety of issues and was the lead lawyer for HMRC in London in respect of a significant number of Missing Trader Intra-Community Tax (MTIC) cases.
 Cumulatively, Joshua has defended in excess of £650 million worth of VAT in litigation on behalf of HMRC.
 He is also very experienced in matters involving the use of Schedule 36 Finance Act 2008 powers by Revenue and Customs officers as well as issues involving HMRC’s use of Schedule 24 Finance Act 2007 penalties, Schedule 55 Finance Act 2009 and s63 Value Added Tax Act 1994 misdeclaration penalties.